alexjthomson/csv-mapper/readme.md

 This project was created to allow Gamma Telecom to view performance critical business systems.

+## Quick-Start Guide
-## Dependencies
+### Dependencies
 This application was built to run inside a Docker container on a Linux host.
-The following dependencies are required:
+The following dependencies are required.
+These can typically be found within your distributions package manager:
 - `docker`
 - `docker-compose`

-## Quick-Start Guide
+### Creating an Instance
 This application was built to run in a Docker container in a stack alongside a MySQL container.
 This guide is written for Arch based Linux distributions.
 Please ensure each of the required packages listed above have been installed